tgbot-collection/ytdlbot/README.md

 * TMPFILE_PATH: tmpfile path(file download path)
 * TRONGRID_KEY: TronGrid key, better use your own key to avoid rate limit
 * TRON_MNEMONIC: Tron mnemonic, the default one is on nile testnet.
+* PREMIUM_USER: premium user ID, it can help you to download files larger than 2 GiB

 ## 3.2 Set up init data